buchandersenn/android-realm-builders/README.md

 ```

 The main benefits are the removal of all the error-prone field name strings
-and type safety in the queries.
+and the added type safety in the queries.
 Consider the standard Realm query:

 ```java
 Dog dogNamedKiller = realm.where(Dog.class)